 No need for conversion

 The exception handling for NA “To Be” of type B must be in accordance of principles for Common Domain exchanges defined in V.4.2.
-If error found on submitted message (no conversion is considered), then NA “To Be” of type B shall respond with Functional error (CD906A) message and EDIFACT CONTRL message (CD907A) having error reporting (error code/type, error pointer/location and error location) as per “Legacy” principles.
+If error found on submitted message (no conversion is considered), then the NA “To Be” of type B shall respond with Functional error (CD906A) message and EDIFACT CONTRL message (CD907A) having error reporting (error code/type, error pointer/location and error location) as per “Legacy” principles.

 Scenarios where the “To-Be” receives/send an error